How to Write a PhD Concept Paper: Format, Examples & Free Template

 • It also helps you identify the research gaps.

-This sections provides a brief overview of the research methodology that you will adopt in your study.
+This section provides a brief overview of the research methodology that you will adopt in your study.
 Some issues to consider include:

 • Will your study use quantitative, qualitative or mixed-methods approach?